M7amma/I-love-Tahoma/README.md

 # I-love-Tahoma
-The aim of this script is to replace certain default fonts displayed in brower with TAHOMA.
+The aim of this script is to replace certain default fonts displayed in FF browser with TAHOMA.